Ortus-Solutions/commandbox/readme.md

 I THANK GOD FOR HIS WISDOM FOR THIS PROJECT

-## THE DAILY BREAD

-"I am the way, and the truth, and the life; no one comes to the Father, but by me (JESUS)" Jn 14:1-12

-## Ortus Community
+## Community and Support
-Join us in our Ortus Community and become a valuable member of this project https://community.ortussolutions.com/c/communities/commandbox/14.
+Join us in our Ortus Community and become a valuable member of this project [Commandbox CLI](https://community.ortussolutions.com/c/communities/commandbox/14).
 We will looking forward to hearing from you!!